Schwarzeneggerjune/Genshinpalette/README.md

 # Genshinpalette

 `Genshinpalette` offers a collection of  color palettes inspired by Genshin character.
+Palettes for all characters are included in the package, which will be updated from time to time.
 # <img src="https://img.139y.com/m00/e7/6e/e8d93cb89fad7acfd6bdfd3e67bc54c6.jpg" alt="img" style="zoom: 25%;" />

 ## Installation